-Although the government of Nepal is allowing few numbers of travelers to experience this festival for maximum participation of locals, we (Himalayan Trekkers) will surely keep space for you to experience this beautiful & interesting festival on a very special destination.
+Although the government of Nepal is allowing a few numbers travelers to experience this festival for maximum participation of locals, we (Himalayan Trekkers) will surely keep space for you to experience this beautiful & interesting festival on a very special destination.

-Tiji Festival Tour Highlights
+Mustang Tiji Festival Tour Highlights

 - Experience of real off-road on a jeep